 NOTE 2: The C2 authorization payload can contain one, some or all of the pairing information for C2 communication, an indication of the request for direct C2 communication, pairing information for direct C2 communication and flight authorization information.

-To provide a UE policy container with the length of two octets containing the UE STATE INDICATION message (see 3GPP TS 24.501 [54] annex D), the UE shall include the Extended protocol configuration options IE in the BEARER RESOURCE MODIFICATION REQUEST message, and include the UE policy container with the length of two octets in the Extended protocol configuration options IE.
+To provide a UE policy container with the length of two octets containing the UE STATE INDICATION message (see 3GPP TS 24.501 [54] annex D), the UE shall include the Extended protocol configuration options IE in the BEARER RESOURCE MODIFICATION REQUEST message, and include the UE policy container with the length of two octets in the Extended protocol configuration options IE. The UE shall include the EPS bearer identity of the default EPS bearer context of the PDN connection in the EPS bearer identity for packet filter IE. The UE shall not include the traffic flow aggregate IE in the BEARER RESOURCE MODIFICATION REQUEST message.